 "Usability people have forever been in the position of finding themselves designing a usable wrong thing.
 If you don't deal at the higher level with the question of what you're trying to design and how it fits in with other things, then it's catastrophic."

 Eric Schaffer is the founder and CEO of Human Factors International.
-His book, Institutionalization of Usability: A Step-by-Step Guide, provides a roadmap for companies to make usability a systematic, routine practice throughout their organizations.
+His book, Institutionalization of UX: A Step-by-Step Guide to a User Experience Practice, provides a roadmap for companies to make usability a systematic, routine practice throughout their organizations.
 Dr. Schaffer also co-developed The HFI Framework™, an ISO-certifiable process for user-centered design, built on principles from human-computer interaction, ergonomics, psychology, computer science, and marketing.
 Dr. Schaffer has completed projects for more than 100 Fortune 500 clients, providing user experience design consulting and training.
 He is a member of the Human Factors and Ergonomics Society and a Certified Professional Ergonomist.